 8 Dos and Don'ts for Writing a Teaching Resume

-Do include information about your teacher preparation.
+DO include information about your education.
 To qualify for most teaching jobs, candidates must have a degree in education from a certified university program.
 Include your academic credentials in your resume's education section by listing your college degree and major.

-Do list any licenses and awards.
+DO list any licenses and awards.
 Teachers should also list their state licensing information to demonstrate their readiness to lead in a classroom.
 Be sure to also list any special awards you've won during your career, such as educational grants, school staff awards, National Board Certification awards or anything else noteworthy.

-Do point out skills with educational technology.
+DO point out technology skills.
 Today's educators need to be well versed in working with educational technology.
 Show off your ability to teach with technology, use computers in instruction and lead courses online.

-Do include details about your professional development.
+DO include details about your professional development.
 Teachers, professors and other education professionals should include relevant training and professional development in their resumes.
 Certifications and experience in different aspects of education help candidates stand out.

-Don’t forget to write about accomplishments.
+DON’T forget to write about accomplishments.
 A stand-out resume differentiates itself with an individual's accomplishments.
 Give the administrators information about your top achievements, such as improving test scores, reducing behavior referrals, planning field trips and creating amazing media-rich lesson plans for students.

-Don’t hesitate to use data to show off your skills.
-In the education field, data is increasingly important for student progress.
-Use your own classroom data from your career to your advantage.
-Include details such as the number of students making progress, percentages of students showing academic excellence and any other quantifiable details.
+DON’T forget to add numbers.
+In the education field, data is increasingly important for measuring student progress.
+Use the data from your career to your advantage.
+Back up you achievements with metrics, such the number of points students’ scores improved, percentages of students showing academic excellence and any other quantifiable details.

-Don’t focus on career experiences unrelated to teaching.
+DON’T focus on career experiences unrelated to teaching.
 Part-time jobs, such as retail and restaurant work, aren't usually relevant for a teaching position.
 If you don't have a lot of teaching experience, point out experiences tutoring, supervising children or working collaboratively with others.

-Don’t make any careless mistakes.
-Be sure to do a thorough edit and complete revision of your resume before sending it off to any schools or education districts.
+DON’T make careless mistakes.
+Attention to detail is important for teachers so be sure to do a thorough edit and complete revision of your resume before sending it off.
 Teachers are expected to be accurate, so proofread and have someone you trust read over your resume first.

 Blade 6